-It can relieve pain during periods, when a person reaches orgasm their body releases endorphins.
-As well as large amounts of dopamine and serotonin, which are hormones that can reduce pain, this may be helpful for people who experience abdominal cramps during their period.
+It can relieve pain during periods.
+When a person reaches orgasm, their body releases endorphins.
+As well as large amounts of dopamine and serotonin, hormones that can reduce pain, this may be helpful for people who experience abdominal cramps during their period.

 Boosting mood.
 If a person often feels depressed during menstruation, having an orgasm may help.
 During orgasm, the body releases chemicals from Trusted Sources - such as dopamine and serotonin - that affect a person's mood.
 If a person's serotonin is low, this may improve their mood.

-Improving sleep, a 2019 study by Trusted Source suggests that orgasms can improve the quality of a person's sleep, especially orgasms brought on by masturbation.
+A 2019 study by Trusted Source suggests that orgasms can enhance the quality of a person's sleep, especially orgasms brought on by masturbation.
 Participants in the study reported the most favorable sleep outcomes after self-stimulation.

 Since some people feel tired or experience sleep disturbances during menstruation, this could mean that masturbation helps them get more refreshing sleep.

 For better lubrication, the inside of the vagina is coated with blood during menstruation.
 This provides a lot of lubrication, which can reduce friction when inserting fingers or sex toys."
 During menstruation, blood flow and circulation increase, which can improve arousal, sensitivity, and pleasure," says Luna."
-And blood is a great lubricant."
+And blood is an excellent lubricant."

 This period allows for more clitoral and external stimulation.
 If a person doesn't want to insert a finger or sex toy into the vagina during their period, they can try stimulating the clitoris and other external erogenous zones.